[Minor revision–posted 5/12/20 (replaces 4/3/13 edition)]

 a.
 An organization must be certified by the Comptroller of Public Accounts before it may receive membership fees for an employee through payroll deductions.

 b.
 Each organization will provide deduction authorization forms for employees to complete.
 An employee may authorize one or more deductions from the employee's salary or wages to pay membership fees in an organization.
-After the employee completes the form, the organizations will deliver the forms for processing to Texas Tech University, Payroll Services, Attention: Payroll Benefits Section Supervisor, Box 41092, Lubbock, Texas 79409- 1092.
+After the employee completes the form, the organizations will deliver the forms for processing to Texas Tech University, Payroll & Tax Services, Attention: Payroll Benefits Director, Box 41092, Lubbock, Texas 79409-1092.

 4. Effective Date of Authorization Forms